35279633-(100).jpg

 After "GIAMBOLOGNA", JEAN DE BOLOGNE (Douai, Flanders, 1529 - Florence, 1608).
 Italy, 19th century.

-Marble base.
+Marble pedestal.

-He has lost part of the caduceus.
+It has lost part of the caduceus.

-Measurements: 84 cm. (total height with base).
+Measurements: 84 cm (total height with pedestal).

 COMMENTS